LucasMartinCalderon/LucasMartinCalderon/README.md

 ### [![Typing SVG](https://readme-typing-svg.demolab.com?font=IBM&duration=2500&pause=1000&center=true&width=1000&lines=Hi!+I'm+Lucas+Martin+Calderon%2C+welcome+to+my+GitHub+personal+portfolio!)](https://git.io/typing-svg)

-- 🔭 I’m currently the CEO of Pentestify, a London-Paris-based startup that automates the security validation of smart contracts on any blockchain, engineered for DeFi.
+- 🔭 I’m currently the CEO of Pentestify, a startup that automatically detects smart contract security vulnerabilities post-deployment using state-of-the-art AI.
 Feel free to visit: https://pentestify.io for further information.

- - 🌱 I’m currently learning and mastering serverless cloud computing, blockchain security, offensive cybersecurity and cutting-edge deep reinforcement learning.
+ - 🌱 I'm currently mastering the intersection between artificial intelligence and blockchain security, to ensure that web3 does not look anything like 1984.

-- 👯 I’m looking to collaborate on serverless distributed projects, blockchain, cybersecurity and AI.
+- 👯 I’m always keen and happy to collaborate in the following areas: DeFi, blockchain and smart contract security, cutting-edge AI (DRL, GNNs, LLMs, etc.), and entrepreneurship.

-- 🤔 I’m looking forward to surrounding myself with exceptionally talented software engineers.
+- 🤔 I’m looking forward to surrounding myself with exceptionally talented fellow professionals.

-- 💬 Ask me about technology, finance and entrepreneurship.
+- 💬 Ask me anything about technology, finance and entrepreneurship.

 - 📫 How to reach me: lucas@pentestify.io